-How To Use Tough Times For Truly Connecting To Yourself
+How To Use Tough Times to Truly Connect to Yourself

-It’s OK.
-It’s OK to feel that way, it’s OK to be worried, it’s OK to be sad, it’s OK to even be devastated, it’s a part of life.
-Everybody’s been there, everybody’s facing difficult times.
+It’s okay.
+It’s okay to feel that way.
+It’s okay to be worried.
+It’s okay to be sad.
+It’s okay to even be devastate.
+It’s a part of life.
+Everybody’s been there; everybody’s facing difficult times.

 We live in a noisy world

 Being connected to yourself means truly listening to yourself, and it’s very hard to listen to yourself when there’s so much noise around you.
-It’s even sadder when you know that everyone around you is facing the exact same situation, of constant distractions and lack of connection, without being able to stop it.
+It’s painful to consider that people around you may also be facing the challenge of constant distractions and lack of connection without being able to stop it.

-Every second you give to these gadgets and phones is a second that you are taking away from yourself, a piece of you and your energy that could be channeled to a better place.
+Every second you give to a mindless interaction with technology can be a second that you’re taking away from yourself, a piece of you and your energy that could be channeled to a better place.

-Social media is a huge part of it, as you are always judging yourself in comparison to other people’s lives, you are always racing against someone else, judging yourself based on an (often false) representation of other people’s (fake) lives and achievements.
+Social media can have a negative effect, as you may be inclined to negatively compare yourself to other people.
+You may feel like you are racing against someone else, judging yourself based on an (often false) representation of other people’s lives and achievements.

 But the race doesn’t necessarily stop there.
-You can feel like you’re racing when you’re at work, with your friends, with your family, in your intimate relationships.
+You can feel like you’re racing when you’re at work, with your friends, with your family, or in your intimate relationships.
 Have you ever stopped and thought where is this race taking you to?
 Where is the finish line?
 Is there a finish line?

-When will now be a good time to take a look at where you are going to?
+When will now be a good time to take a look at where you’re going?

-Hard times are unique: You are open to making real changes
+Hard times are unique: You’re open to making real changes

 If you’re not in a good place right now, embrace it.
-It’s OK.
+It’s okay.

-It’s OK to ‘lose’ in the race, since this race might be something that’s not right for you anyway, something that you actually never wanted to be a part of, to begin with.
+It’s okay to “lose” in the race, since this race might be something that’s not right for you anyway, something that you actually never wanted to be a part of in the first place.

 How can you stop looking at other peoples’ lives as a benchmark?
-To get out of the race, and find your own path?
+How can you get out of the race, and find your own path?
 To really be quiet and still, to really listen to yourself?

 Enjoy the silence

-Can you tell when was the last you could do exactly what you wanted?
-I know that you feel bad and you wouldn’t want to be in this situation, but surprisingly, this situation can also bring freedom.
+When was the last time you could do exactly what you wanted?
+I know that you feel bad, and you wouldn’t want to be in this situation, but surprisingly, this situation can also bring freedom.
 In the eye of the storm, there is silence.

-You are away from all the distractions of your life.
-You might be suffering from being all on your own right now facing your harsh emotions, but this silence is a unique time for you.
+You’re away from all the distractions of your life.
+You might be suffering from being on your own right now, facing your harsh emotions, but this silence is a unique time for you.
 Again, when was the last time you were silent and free like that?

 Use this time to really listen to your own voice.
 I’m not talking about the bad thoughts and the critical inner voice that causes you so much pain.
 These voices are not who you are.
 I’m talking about your true self, your so powerful intuition, the things that you know that are right for you, even without knowing why.

-It’s OK to feel unsatisfied with your current situation, to feel embarrassed by mistakes that you have made, crushed by failure, or even be ashamed of some of the things that you’ve done.
-This cleansing pain might be exactly what you need right now, to get clarity about where you are going to from here on.
+It’s okay to feel unsatisfied with your current situation, to feel embarrassed by mistakes that you have made, disappointed by a setback, or even be ashamed of some of the things that you’ve done.
+This cleansing pain might be exactly what you need right now to get clarity about where you are going to from here on.

 Raise your standards

 You don’t have to change the world to start feeling better, just decide that today you are dedicating time for feeling a little better.
-Does listening to a beautiful piece of music that you love when you wake up, is a lot of work?
+Does listening to a beautiful piece of music that you love when you wake up help?
 Can you find time today to go and watch a beautiful sunset?
 Can you call up a good old friend that you haven’t spoken to for a long time?

-No one’s chasing you, take your time.
-Put your phone aside, ignore the messages, let all the distractions around you fade away, find the few minutes that you need to start feeling better now.
+No one’s chasing you.
+Take your time.
+Put your phone aside.
+Ignore the messages.
+Let all the distractions around you fade away and find the few minutes that you need to start feeling better now.
 Understand that thanks to the miracle of momentum, even small baby steps accumulate into massive results.
-Be generous with yourself, and you will receive so much more in return, in every aspect of your life.
+Be generous with yourself, and you will receive so much more in return in every aspect of your life.